lsst-sqre/sqr-039/index.rst

 ===============

 This is a proposed design for authentication and authorization that meets the above requirements.
-All aspects of this design are discussed in more detail below, including alternatives and trade-offs.
+All aspects of this design are discussed in more detail in :ref:`discuss`, including alternatives and trade-offs.

 This is a high-level description of the design.
 Specific details (choices of encryption protocols, cookie formats, session storage schemas, and so forth) will be spelled out in subsequent documents.

+As a general design point affecting every design area, TLS is required for all traffic between the user and the Rubin Science Platform.
+Communications internal to the Rubin Science Platform need not use TLS provided that they happen only on a restricted private network specific to the Rubin Science Platform deployment.

 .. _initial-auth: